Bounded Robustness in Reinforcement Learning via Lexicographic Objectives: Experiment Methodology

 \textbf{Noise Kernels.} We consider two types of noise; a normal distributed noise $\tilde{T}^g$ and a uniform distributed noise $\tilde{T}^u$.
 For the environments LavaGap and DynamicObstacles, the kernel $\tilde{T}^u$ produces a disturbed state $\tilde{x}=x+\xi$ where $\|\xi\|_{\infty}\leq 2$, and for LavaCrossing $\|\xi\|_{\infty}\leq 1.5$.
 The normal distributed noise is in all cases $\mathcal{N}(0,0.5)$.
 The maximum norm of the noise is quite large, but this is due to the structure of the observations in these environments.
 The pixel values are encoded as integers $0-9$, where each integer represents a different feature in the environment (empty space, doors, lava, obstacle, goal...).
 Therefore, any noise $\|\xi\|_{\infty}\leq 0.5$ would most likely not be enough to \textit{confuse} the agent.
 On the other hand, too large noise signals are unrealistic and produce pathological environments.
 All the policies are then tested against two ``true" noise kernels, $T_1=\tilde{T}^u$ and $T_2=\tilde{T}^g$.
 The main reason for this is to test both the scenarios where we assume a \textit{wrong} noise kernel, and the case where we are training the agents with the correct kernel.

-\textbf{LRPG Parameters.} The LRL parameters are initialised in all cases as $\beta^1=2,\,\beta^2=1,\,\lambda =0$ and $\eta = 0.001$.
-The LRL tolerance is set to $\epsilon_t=0.99\hat{k}_1$ to ensure we never deviate too much from the original objective, since the environments have very sparse rewards.
-We use a first order approximation to compute the LRL weights from the original \hyperlink{https://github.com/lrhammond/lmorl}{LMORL implementation}.

 \textbf{Comparison with SA-PPO.} One of the baselines included is the State-Adversarial PPO algorithm proposed in \citet{zhang2020robust}.
-We altered our implementation of PPO to incorporate the adversarial optimisation for the disturbances as described by \citet{zhang2020robust}.
 The implementation includes an extra parameter that multiplies the regularisation objective, $k_{ppo}$.
 Since we were not able to find indications on the best parameter for discrete action environments, we implemented $k_{ppo}\in \{0.1, 1, 2\}$ and picked the best result for each entry in Table \ref{tab:1}.
 Larger values seemed to de-stabilise the learning in some cases.
 The rest of the parameters are kept as in the vanilla PPO implementation.